-The literature has sought to elicit the costs and benefits of cooperation by studying the ex-ante determinants of cooperation, which is methodologically quite challenging (Gordon and Knight, 2009; Saarimaa and Tukiainen, 2014).
-Instead, this paper focuses on the actual consequences of integration to better understand why municipalities resist cooperation in the first place.
-While there is some evidence on the overall impact of consolidation on total spending and tax competition (e.g., Bel and Warner, 2015; Charlot et al., 2015; Blom-Hansen et al., 2016; Breuillé et al., 2018), there is still little evidence on the local consequences of integration faced by individual municipalities.
+Existing studies have mainly focused on the first side of the tradeoff, assessing whether intermunicipal cooperation reduces overall spending (e.g., Bel and Warner, 2015; Blom-Hansen et al., 2016) and tax competition (e.g., Charlot et al., 2015; Breuillé et al., 2018).
+But there is still little evidence on the local consequences of integration faced by individual municipalities.
 This reflects in part the general focus on mergers: after consolidation, administrative data are collected at the post-merger level, making it challenging to compare the situations of preexisting municipalities before and after integration.
 Moreover, cooperation is usually voluntary, implying that we observe the consequences of integration only for municipalities that were willing to cooperate and are thus least likely to bear the costs of integration.

 This paper overcomes these challenges by studying a unique setting of forced cooperation.
 I exploit a 2010 reform in France that made intermunicipal cooperation mandatory, forcing around 1,800 municipalities to enter an intermunicipal community (IC).
 Importantly, when entering a community, municipalities do not disappear as they do in mergers.
-They coexist with this new
+They coexist with this new higher level of governance and share their public policies with neighboring municipalities in the same community.
+While this form of cooperation is widespread across the world, France is the only country in which it became mandatory.